 1. Relying on online job sites (CareerOne, MyCareer & Seek etc).

-In general, internet job and newspaper advertisements produce little value.
+In general, internet jobs and newspaper advertisements produce little value.
 However, it is also a mistake to ignore them altogether.
-Some of the best chances for jobs from advertisements are in specialty trade or professional publications and web sites of specific industries.
-I suggest you spend no more than five percent of your valuable time on advertised job postings.
+Some of the best chances for jobs from advertisements are in specialty trade or professional publications and websites of specific industries.
+I suggest you spend no more than five per cent of your valuable time on advertised job postings.

 Only put effort into connecting with companies and organisations most likely to need your skills, forget about the others you are simply wasting your time.
 Great resources now exist on the internet to quickly track down people and organisations in your target market, learning these techniques is the “freeway” to your next job.

 3. Looking only for job vacancies.

 Searching only for companies with current vacancies is an obsolete job-hunting method.
 The best jobs are rarely listed as “vacancies” or “openings.”
 Rather, many good positions are created for the candidate, often at the interview.
 The key is to shift your focus from “vacancies” to “opportunities” (which exist nearly everywhere).
 Remember: every company is hiring all the time if you have what they need when they need it!